Xilinx/Vitis-AI/tools/Vitis-AI-Library/README.md

 xdputil run <xmodel> [-i <subgraph_index>] <input_bin>

 xmodel: The model run on DPU
--i : The subgraph_index of the model, the default value is 0
+-i : The subgraph_index of the model, index starts from 0, -1 means running the whole graph, the default value is 1
 input_bin: The input file for the model
 ```
 * Show xmodel information, including xmodel's inputs&outputs and kernels